-In the cockatrice's den, a place dark and obscure that causes the serpents eyes to sparkle.
+In the cockatrice den, a place dark and obscure that causes the serpents eyes to sparkle.
 The child seeing this sparkle supposes it to be a piece of crystal puts forth his hand to take it.
 What would be very dangerous in another time, shall be safe in the coming peaceful Kingdom of God.
-The old serpent is harmless and the child is invulnerable.